rickd-dotshite/nemioDev/pages/02.nanowallet/10.delegated-harvesting/03.delegated-harvesting-local-nis/docs.en.md

 ![](AxmeKzJ.png)

 Delete both files (NIS needs to be stopped to delete the files).
-Navigate to [bob.nem.ninja](http://bob.nem.ninja) and download the DB file.
+Navigate to [bob.nem.ninja](http://bob.nem.ninja) and download the latest DB file (nis5_mainnet.xx-xxxxx.db.zip).
 We do this to speed up the initial sync of NIS.

 ![](OgDXINY.png)

 After the download completes, extract the file "nis5_mainnet.h2.db" and place it in the folder from above.

 ![](07BRFsT.png)

+Ensure that you have changed the delegated private key as per https://blog.nem.io/nis-auto-start-and-auto-harvest/

 Once you have done this, start NIS again with "runNis" and let it run in the background.
 NIS will now finish syncing.